Advertisement

 Standard Bernedoodle

-The standard Bernedoodle ranges in height from 23-29 inches.
-These are large, strong dogs, who will need plenty of space to run and explore.
-The Poodle parent for this cross will always be the Standard Poodle.
+The standard Bernedoodle is 23-29 inches tall.
+These are large, strong dogs that need plenty of space to run and explore.
+The standard Poodle will always be the parent for this cross.

 Bernedoodle care